Sanjay Dutt: Resurgence (1999–2002)

-Munna Bhai and supporting roles (2003–2014)
+Munna Bhai and transition to supporting roles (2003–2014)

 He played the lead role in the National Award-winning film Munna Bhai M.B.B.S.
 (2003), which garnered him several awards, including his first Filmfare Award for Best Comedian.
 At the box office, Munna Bhai M.B.B.S. achieved a silver jubilee status (25-week run) being one of only eight films to have achieved this status since the year 2000.
 In its 26th week of release, the film could still be found playing on 257 screens throughout India.
 Later successes came with Musafir (2004), Plan (2004), Parineeta (2005), which earned him his second nomination for the Filmfare Award for Best Supporting Actor, and Dus (2005).
 He also won critical acclaim for his performances in Shabd (2005) and Zinda (2006).

 The sequel of Munna Bhai M.B.B.S., Lage Raho Munna Bhai was released on 1 September 2006, for which Dutt received a number of awards, along with an award from the Prime Minister Manmohan Singh for his work in the Munna Bhai series.
 NDTV India counted the character Munna Bhai as one of top 20 fictional characters in Bollywood.
 Dutt earned his fifth nomination for the Filmfare Award for Best Actor for his performance in the film.

 In January 2008, the Indian film Institute Filmfare listed 12 films featuring Dutt in its list of the top 100 highest-grossing movies of all time.
 In its May 2013 edition "100 years of Indian cinema", Filmfare listed three films featuring Dutt in its top 20 list of highest-grossing Hindi films of all time, adjusted for inflation these films were Lage Raho Munna Bhai, Khalnayak and Saajan.
 Later, Dutt starred in other successful movies like Dhamaal (2007), Shootout at Lokhandwala (2007), All the Best (2009), Double Dhamaal (2011), Son of Sardaar (2012) Agneepath (2012) and PK (2014).